top of page

 Legal Position

-Section 74 of the CGST/UPGST Act can be invoked only when tax short payment or ITC availment is “by reason of”:
+Section 74 of the CGST/UPGST Act can only be invoked when tax short payment or ITC availment is “by reason of”:

 • Fraud